jasonrudolph/dotfiles/README.md

 ## Environment

-I am running on Mac OS X, but I hope to gradually adapt this project to work on my Linux systems as well.
+I am running on macOS, but I hope to gradually adapt this project to work on my Linux systems as well.

 I use bash as my shell.